DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 As Kai started to say, he suddenly noticed it.
 Ashlan is driving?
-That's impossible.
+That was impossible.
 It is always been him or Saki who would drive us to graveyard, while Ashlan himself would just take a nap in passenger's seat.

 "Ashlan...
 What about your motion sickness?"

 "Huh?
-I got over it long ago, obviously"
+I got over it long ago, obviously."

 Their armoured vehicle has been going on high speed through these ruins.
 He is been driving skilfully on this ruined road, full of wreckage.
-It could be that Ashlan is even better than Kai himself at driving now.
+It could be that Ashlan was even better than Kai himself at driving.

 "In this world, not being able to drive car will easily get you captured and enslaved by demons, you know?
 Talking about motion sickness in such situation...
 Eh?
-Hey, how do you know about me having <span title="JFYI: motion sickness occurs when inner ear are too stimulated.
+Hey, how do you know about me having <span title="JFYI: motion sickness occurs when inner ear is too stimulated.
 Since being in car or any other transport confuses brain with information about movement, people that have weak semicircular canals are always affected in transport despite them not moving">weak semicircular canals</span>?"

 "Knowing about my favourite flavour of gum is quite weird too" - Saki nods in agreement.

 "Just who are you?"

-"...You really don't remember me"
+"...You really don't remember me."

 These two are without doubt Saki and Ashlan, and it doesn't seem like their memories were altered.
 Despite that...

-"Just wait a minute...
+"Wait a minute...
 What is going on here?"

 Only he alone has been forgotten.